Mandukhai-Alimaa/trino/go/docs/trino.md

 The driver can be installed with `dbc`.

-To use the driver, provide a Trino connection string as the `url` option.
+To use the driver, provide a Trino connection string as the `uri` option.
 The driver supports URI format and DSN-style connection strings, but URIs are recommended.

 ## Connection String Format